This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 Tax-qualified versus non-tax-qualified reorganizations

-The corporate reorganization regime provides for definitions of tax-qualified reorganizations and non-tax-qualified reorganizations for the following transactions:
+The corporate reorganization regime provides definitions of ‘tax-qualified’ and ‘non-tax-qualified’ reorganizations for the following transactions:

 - corporate division (spin-off and split-off)